-INTRODUCTION .
-1 I. PARTIES .
-5 A. Plaintiffs .
-5 B. Defendants 12 II.
-JURISDICTION AND VENUE 21 III.
-STATEMENT OF FACTS 30 A. Defendants' actions have altered the climate in Colorado 30 1.The climate has been altered because of Defendants' fossil fuel activities 30 2.The impacts of a climate altered by Defendants' conduct are being felt in Plaintiffs' communities 34 B. Plaintiffs have acted to prevent climate change, but are still being harmed by, and must act to mitigate, its impacts on their property and residents 46 1.Plaintiffs have made substantial efforts to reduce their own GHG emissions 46 2.Plaintiffs and their residents have already been injured because of climate change caused and contributed to by Defendants' actions.
-They are mitigating current climate impacts and will be forced to continnue mitigating and adapting to climate change for the foreseeable future 51 C. Defendants' fossil fuel activities have caused and will continue to cause Plaintiffs' damages and losses 75 1.Defendants knew their fossil fuel activities would result in dangerous changes in the climate 76 2.Defendants contributed to, accelerated, and exacerbated climate change by promoting and selling huge amounts of fossil fuels 87
+INTRODUCTION 1 I. PARTIES 5 A. Plaintiffs 5 B. Defendants 1 II.
+JURISDICTION AND VENUE 8 III.
+STATEMENT OF FACTS 4 A. Defendants' actions have altered the climate in Colorado 4 1.The climate has been altered because of fossil fuel use2 4 2.The impacts of a climate altered by Defendants' conduct are being felt in Plaintiffs' communities2 8 B. Plaintiffs have acted to prevent climate change, but are still being harmed by, and must act to mitigate its impacts on their property and residents 9 1.Plaintiffs have made substantial efforts to reduce their own GHG emissions 9 2.Plaintiffs and their residents have already been injured because of climate change.
+They are mitigating current climate impacts, and will be forced to continnue mitigating and adapting to climate change for the foreseeable future 3 C. Defendants are responsible for Plaintiffs' injuries 6 1.Defendants knew fossil fuel use would result in dangerous changes in the climate6 7 2.Defendants substantially contributed to, accelerated, and exacerbated human-caused climate change by promoting and selling huge amounts of fossil fuels7 8

 3. Defendants concealed and misrepresented to the public what they knew about climate change and the dangers of continued and

-increasing fossil fuel use 93
+increasing fossil fule use 84

 IV.
-PLAINTIFFS' CLAIMS 101
+PLAINTIFFS' CLAIMS 91

-V. RELIEF REQUESTED 121
+V. RELIEF REQUESTED 103

 VI.
-JURY TRIAL DEMANDED 124
+JURY TRIAL DEMANDED 105